UCL-RITS/parkingSpace/RDS/EGA-client_custom/02_pyEGA_setup_ALTERNATIVE.md

-### Setup the Env to run pyEGA tool from RDS nodes
+### Setup the Env to run pyEGA tool from RDS nodes (ALTERNATIVE METHOD)

+You can try to install the tool by using this method if the EASY method did not succeed or if you are experiencing troubles with running conda and the pyEGA tool.

 ##### Environment Initialization :